potassco/clorm/docs/clorm/advanced.rst

 The final option is the ``delayed_init=True`` option that allow for a delayed initialisation of the ``FactBase``.
-What this means is that the symbols are only processed (i.e., they are not unified agaist the predicates to generate facts) when the ``FactBase`` object is actually used.
+What this means is that the symbols are only processed (i.e., they are not unified against the predicates to generate facts) when the ``FactBase`` object is actually used.

 This is also useful because there are cases where a fact base object is never actually used and is simply discarded.
 In particular this can happen when the ASP solver generates models as part